StephanNelson225/gettingCleaning/Codebook.md

 ###Code book for Tidy Data  ###
 ###  ###
 The tidy dataset ( tidyactivitymonitor.txt) submitted for this  project has the dimension of 10,088 rows by four variable columns.
 This tidy data is in the long format with the first column being that variable name the second column the subject number, the third column is the activity name and the fourth column is the mean of the variable measures for the given subject and activity.
-This calculated values is named  "average.measure.by.subjects.activity".
+This calculated values is named  "averagemeasurebysubjectsactivity".

 The means represent values for 66 variables, for each of 30 subjects and 6 activity types.
 The variables and their descriptions follow: